Hordunlarmy/Exercise_with_C/README.md

 pressed.
 If your language doesn’t have a particularly friendly GUI library, try doing this exercise with HTML and JavaScript instead.

+# Printing Quotes
+**Constraints**
+-[x] Use a single output statement to produce this output, using appropriate string-escaping techniques for quotes.
+-[x] If your language supports string interpolation or string substitution, don’t use it for this exercise.
+Use string concatenation instead.
+**Challenge**
+-[ ] Modify this program so that instead of prompting for quotes from the user, you create a structure that holds quotes and their associated attributions and then display all of the quotes